-The Foundation Stage supports the transition between home or play school and the larger school environment.
+The Foundation Stage supports the transition between home or playgroup, and the larger school environment.
 Opportunities are provided for each child to develop a strong self-image and self-esteem as a valued member of our community.
-The children are encouraged to develop an enthusiasm for knowledge and learning and a confidence in their ability to be successful learners.
-They are provided with opportunities that enable them to learn how to cooperate and work harmoniously alongside and with each other and to listen to each other.
-They develop the capacity to concentrate on their own play or on group tasks.
+The children are encouraged to develop an enthusiasm for knowledge and learning, increasing confidence in their ability to be successful learners.
+They are provided with opportunities that enable them to learn how to cooperate and work harmoniously alongside and with each other and listening to their peers and teachers.
+They develop the capacity to concentrate on their own play/learning or on group tasks.

-Foundation children develop an awareness of their own needs, views and feelings and become more sensitive to those of others.
-They have a developing respect for their own cultures and beliefs and those of other people.
-As part of this development they participate in our International Day celebration.
+Foundation children develop an awareness of their own needs, views, and feelings, becoming more sensitive to those of others.
+They are developing respect for their own cultures and beliefs and those of other people.
+As part of this development, they participate in our International Day celebration.

 Language and communication

-The children are given opportunities to talk and communicate in a widening range of situations, to respond to adults and to each other, to practise and extend their range of vocabulary and communication skills and to listen carefully.
-They learn to speak clearly and audibly with confidence and control and show their awareness of the listener by using conventions such as greetings, 'please' and 'thank you'.
+The children are given opportunities to talk and communicate in a widening range of situations, responding to adults and each other, to practise and extend their range of vocabulary and communication skills, as well as listening carefully.
+They learn to speak clearly and audibly with confidence and control, showing their awareness of the listener by using conventions such as greetings, ‘please’ and ‘thank you’.
 They learn to hear and say initial and final sounds in words and short vowel sounds within words.
 They link sounds to letters, naming and sounding the letters of the alphabet and begin to use their phonic knowledge to write simple words.

 The children have opportunities to explore, enjoy, learn about and use words and text in a broad range of contexts and to experience a rich variety of books.
 They become aware that print carries meaning and begin to experiment with writing by making and giving meaning to marks.
 They learn to use a pencil and to hold it effectively to form recognizable letters.
 They understand that English is read from left to right and from top to bottom.
 The children are encouraged to ask questions and to make patterns of their experiences through cause and effect, sequencing, ordering and grouping.